The Northeast is home to some of the most historic and well-respected institutions of higher learning in the country, as well as around the world.

 BC, although not technically within Boston city limits, is located just 6 miles west of the city.
-Boston College enrolls more than 9,500 undergrads and the school’s undergraduate business programs at the Carroll School of Management are consistently ranked as top 5 in the country.
+Boston College enrolls more than 9,500 undergrads and the school’s undergraduate business programs at the Carroll School of Management also have consistently ranked as top 5 in the country.

 23. Hamilton College

 Undergraduate enrollment: 1,926

 “College on the Hill”, or Hamilton College, is a small, private liberal arts school located in rural New York.
 The campus enrolls just under 2,000 undergrads each year.
 Hamilton’s May Day Music Festival was started in 2004 and has drawn a number of national acts, including Chromeo, The Pharcyde, Eve 6, and more.

 Colgate University is a medium-sized, private liberal arts college located in rural New York state.
 The campus sits lakeside and is surrounded mostly by forested areas, of which the college owns an additional 1,100 acres of undeveloped land.

 21. Barnard College

 New York, NY

 Barnard College was established to be an Ivy League equivalent for women when many colleges were still all-men’s schools.
 This private liberal arts college in Manhattan enrolls just less than 2,500 undergrads.